This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “Demodulation Schemes”.

 Explanation: In phase diversity reception, phase is not locked.
 It also has bandwidth advantage over homodyne detection as it converts the incoming signal directly to baseband.

 10. The received signal through polarization diversity reception is linearly polarized.
-State whether the given statement is true or false.

 Explanation: The received optical signal through polarization diversity reception is elliptically polarized.
 It is also uncontrollable unlike coherent receivers.